Jonas Lüscher: Career

 He spent a few years as a script editor and screenwriter for the Munich film industry.
 He then undertook studies at the Munich School of Philosophy from 2005 to 2009, earning a master's degree in 2009.
 At the same time, he was working as a freelance editor.

-From 2009 to 2001, Lüscher researched ethics in science at the TTN Institute (Institut Technik-Theologie-Naturwissenschaften) at the Ludwig Maximilian University of Munich.
+From 2009 to 2001, Lüscher researched ethics in science at the TTN Institute (Institut Technik-Theologie-Naturwissenschaften) at LMU Munich.

 In 2011, Lüscher moved to the Swiss Federal Institute of Technology Zürich (Eidgenössische Technische Hochschule Zürich or ETH).
 There, he embarked on a dissertation under the supervision of philosopher Michael Hampe on the work of Richard Rorty.
 In 2012–13, Lüscher was awarded a grant by the Swiss government enabling him to spend nine months as a visiting researcher in the Comparative Literature Department at Stanford University in California.
 At the end of 2014, Lüscher left ETH without completing his dissertation.

 Lüscher is a member of the PEN Centre Germany, and began living in Munich in 2001.

 His first novel, Frühling der Barbaren (Barbarian Spring, translated by Peter Lewis) was nominated in 2013 for both the Swiss Book Prize and the German Book Prize.

 In August 2025 his latest novel Verzauberte Vorbestimmung (Enchanted Destiny) was placed on the longlist of the German Book Prize.